Fire & the Heart: A Yoga, Qigong & Mindfulness Meditation Summer Immersion with Mimi Kuo-Deemer

 In this immersion you’ll learn:

-Whether you're brand new to yoga or a seasoned teacher, this workshop of highly experiential daylong immersion will broaden your understanding of how seasonal energies based on the Chinese Five Elements can be explored and embodied through yoga, qigong and mindfulness meditation practices.
+Whether you are brand new to yoga or a seasoned teacher, this highly experiential daylong immersions will broaden your understanding of how seasonal energies based on the Chinese Five Elements can be explored and embodied through yoga, qigong and mindfulness meditation practices.
 Working with these distinct yet complementary systems of practice will enable practitioners to accrue benefits from each independent methodology as well as understand how the intellectual and physical threads of these traditions can weave together in compelling ways.

 Included in the day workshop:

 - Experiential anatomy relevant to the themes and focus for each season.